RoboMasterS1Challenge/robomaster_s1_can_hack/README.md

 If you want to control via Wifi, please prepare like these items.
 - Ethernet-Wifi Converter (like this WLI-UTX-AG300/C)
-- Mobile Battery for Wifi Converter.
+- DCDC Converter (like this http://akizukidenshi.com/catalog/g/gK-09981/) or Mobile Battery for Wifi Converter

 ## How to install